I am strongly committed to protecting the privacy of users of this website, and do all that I can to protect user information.

 These are cookies that are set by this website directly.

-I use Google Analytics to collect information about how people use this site.
-We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.
-Google Analytics stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
-We do not collect or store your personal information (e.g. your name or address) so this information cannot be used to identify who you are.
+I use Piwik to collect information about how people use this site.
+Piwik is installed on the same server as the blog itself – no data is passed to third parties.
+Piwik stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
+I do not collect or store your personal information (e.g. your name or address) so this information cannot be used to identify who you are.

-There are also cookies that store basic data on your interactions with WordPress, the CMS running this website, and whether you have logged into WordPress.
+There are also cookies that store basic data on your interactions with WordPress, the CMS running this website, whether you have logged into WordPress, and whether you have clicked “Accept” to remove the cookies message at the bottom of the screen.

 Third Party Cookies

 These are cookies set on your machine by external websites whose services are used on this site.
 Cookies of this type are the sharing buttons across the site allow visitors to share content onto social networks.
-Cookies are currently set by LinkedIn, Twitter, Flattr, Facebook, Google+ and Pinterest.
+Cookies are currently set by LinkedIn, Twitter, Flattr and Facebook once a user clicks on the “Two Click Social Sharing” buttons.
+Additional third party cookies are set by Gravatar (the system that adds images when commenting) and also may be set for posts with embedded video.
 If you want to prevent sites setting third party cookies, instructions to do so are here.

 ii) Log files